Healing Talk Therapy for overwhelmed, burned-out working moms in Illinois

 Many of my clients feel lonely because they feel disconnected.

 With constant responsibilities and endless to-do lists—like picking up your son at 4, but having a doctor's appointment at 4:15, needing soap and tissues, making dentist appointments, buying a birthday gift for your niece, ordering a yearbook, and dealing with a child’s earache—it’s hard to keep up.
 After managing all of this, there’s little energy left to give.
 Does this sound familiar?
-You're not alone, but the loneliness can feel overwhelming.
+You're not alone, but the loneliness and invisible tasks can feel overwhelming.

 This leaves them feeling disoriented and disconnected.
 They may battle feelings of inadequacy, guilt, or resentment, which can manifest in avoiding family, taking on too much, or having trouble sleeping.
 Though they are used to being successful and managing many responsibilities, it has become unsustainable.
 As a result, they judge themselves harshly and fear that if they express these struggles, others will judge them too.
 This fear can lead to isolation and loneliness, making it difficult to share how they truly feel.
+My clients often say they feel like they are failing.

 I see you, and I want to help you reconnect with the parts of yourself that matter most, so you can align with the things in your life that bring fulfillment.